-The methods to be used for the proposal, including backfilling, covering, re-contouring, topsoil handling and revegetation, should be described.
+The methods to be used for the proposal, including disturbance areas for landform construction, selective material handling, soil profile, construction, drainage, monitoring and maintenance, backfilling, covering, recontouring, topsoil handling and revegetation, should be described.
+A list of possible plant species to be used in revegetation should also be provided and, where possible, reinstating similar habitat in disturbed areas.
 Consideration should be given to the use of threatened plant species during any landscaping and revegetation.
+Erosion and sediment control and weed management during topsoil storage and replacement should be described, along with a complete overall erosion and sediment control plan.

 Proposals should be provided to divert creeks during construction or operations, and, if applicable, for the reinstatement of the creeks.
+The rehabilitation of diversions, voids or depressions should be demonstrated to be stable and pose no greater long term risk due to regional and local flooding that prior to mining.
 Where dams and roads and other infrastructure are to be constructed, proposals for the management of these structures after the completion of the proposal should be given.
 A contour map of the area should be provided (if relevant).
 Also, the final drainage and seepage control systems and any long-term monitoring plans should be described.